Thomasorus/Kaku/README.md

 ### Videos and audios

-Videos and audios are presented like an array and can take up to 2 arguments:
+Videos can take up to 2 arguments:

-1. The video name or url (in mp4 format for video, mp3 for audio)
+1. The video name or url (mp3 only for audio)
 2. If a video you can add a `g` parameter to use the video as a gif

-Classic video: `| videoUrl |`
+Classic video: `(video: videoUrl)`

 Will return: